-RoboCup RoboCup Changes and Comments RC-14.3: In RoboCup, the following procedure is followed for a penalty kick: Procedure • The penalty starts 5 min. after the end of the 2nd half. • Each team is awarded five penalty shots. • All players take their positions.
-The ball is placed on the penalty mark by the referee or one of the assistant referees. • The referee gives a signal. • The ball is in play when it was even slightly moved. • After the field robot catches the ball, the ball may only move in a direction towards the goal. • The robot must kick the ball before the ball enters the penalty area, otherwise no goal is awarded. • When the ball is in play, the goalie is allowed to move within the goal area only. • A goal is awarded if the ball passes the goal line between the goal posts and under the crossbar within 30 seconds after the signal of the referee. • No field player can touch the ball again and exert force on it after it has been touched by the goal keeper. • If the goalie leaves the goal area this shot will be repeated.
-If the same happens again the goal will be awarded. • It is only allowed to kick the ball once. • If the kicker touches the ball a second time, a possible goal will not be awarded. • All 5 penalties of one team are taken sequentially, followed directly by the 5 penalties of the other team. • If after the series, there is a tie, both teams are awarded one more penalty until one team misses.
+In RoboCup, the following procedure is followed for a penalty kick:

+- The penalty starts 5 min. after the end of the 2nd half. - Each team is awarded five penalty shots. - All players take their positions.
+The ball is placed on the penalty mark by the referee or one of the assistant referees. - The referee gives a "penalty" signal followed by a "start" signal. - The field robot that is taking the penalty must stay inside the center circle until the "start" signal is issued. - The ball is in play when it was even slightly moved by the field robot. - After the field robot catches the ball, the ball may only move in a direction towards the goal. - The robot must kick the ball before the ball enters the penalty area, otherwise no goal is awarded. - When the ball is in play, the goalie is allowed to move within the goal area only. - A goal is awarded if the ball passes the goal line between the goal posts and under the crossbar within 30 seconds after the "start" signal of the referee. - No field player can touch the ball again and exert force on it after it has been touched by the goal keeper. - If the goalie leaves the goal area this shot will be repeated.
+If the same happens again the goal will be awarded. - It is only allowed to kick the ball once. - If the kicker touches the ball a second time, a possible goal will not be awarded. - All 5 penalties of one team are taken sequentially, followed directly by the 5 penalties of the other team. - If after the series, there is a tie, both teams are awarded one more penalty until one team misses.
 If after 5 more penalties of each team there is still no winner, the game will be decided by a toss.